pilcrowonpaper/pilcrow/src/posts/gdpr-analytics.md

 tldr: "It is near impossible to count unique visitors from Europe without getting user consent."
 ---

 For the past few days, I've been working on my next open source project: a dead-simple, self-host analytics library (don't worry - this blog post isn't for promoting it).
-I just want something simple and lightweight for my blogs and library docs.
+I just want something simple and lightweight for my blogs and library docs that didn't require those annoying popups.
 Daily views, countries, and OS/device.
 The one metric I hadn't implement yet was unique visitors; I wasn't really sure how to make it GDPR compliant.
-I really didn't want it to require user consent.
-Banners are super annoying for the user.
-That led me down a rabbit hole of EU laws and I was reading pages of legal documents before I knew it.
+That led me down a rabbit hole of EU laws and I read tons of legal documents.

 Here's a short summary of what I found.
 This is more a "what _not_ to do" article than a "what you should do" one.
 Specifically, it won't explain how you should write your privacy policy and get consent - that's for another time.